Error mitigation, optimization, and extrapolation on a trapped ion testbed: Discussion

 \section{Discussion}

-Our experiments show that there is a great deal of nuance when it comes to implementing zero noise extrapolation techniques on a trapped-ion NISQ device.
-Such methods are promising because they do not require more qubits, however they are sensitive to sampling noise and necessitate a deeper understanding of the kinds of noise present in the system.
+Our experimental and simulation results show that there is considerable nuance when it comes to implementing zero noise extrapolation techniques on a trapped-ion NISQ device.
+Such methods are promising because they do not require more qubits, however they are sensitive to the effects of finite sampling and necessitate a deeper understanding of the kinds of noise present in the system than we have access to with our noise model.
 A naive application of a given noise scaling method may not improve the accuracy or precision of an experiment by itself, due to the nature of the noise being a mismatch for the technique used.

-We find that for our ion-trap system, QSCOUT, a time-stretching implementation of zero noise extrapolation does not scale the noise in the circuit enough to differentiate the resulting noisy energies in the presence of sampling noise.
-We contend this is due to the long coherence times of trapped ion qubits, such that they maintain the prepared state over the time scales of lengthened gate operations.
+We find that for our ion-trap system, QSCOUT, a time-stretching implementation of zero noise extrapolation does not scale the noise in the circuit enough to differentiate the resulting noisy energies in the presence of finite sampling.
+We contend this is true in general for qubits with long coherence times and little depolarizing noise, such that they maintain the prepared state over the time scales of lengthened gate operations.
 This also shows that different noise mitigation techniques can be a probe of the types of noise present in a device.

+Additional experiments directly varying the detuning of the motional sidebands did a better job, but still failed to scale all the noise in the circuit.
+These experiments resulted in good fits to a linear or quadratic function, with bias similar to or better than no extrapolation.
+It is hard to say which result is more trustworthy, assuming no knowledge of the true ground state energy, as the theory supports the quadratic result and our experiment supports the linear result.
+If a large amount of error persists due to sideband detuning after device calibration, then this method may improve results, though for our device this was only a portion of our overall error.

+We are also able to improve our results by scaling the noise in our circuits using gate-insertions, though the choice of specific gate insertion method impacts the effectiveness of error mitigation.
+For our particular device, with the majority of noise coming from the implementation of our two qubit gates and an absence of too many cancelling coherent errors, gate-based noise scaling works best.
+For devices with unknown error models or complicated relationships between gate parameters and noise, this method may be best, as it is more agnostic to noise source.